-Dar Les Cigones, a boutique hotel, offers daily cooking classes where you might make anything from bread to yogurt, and the well-known restaurant La Maison Arabe offers workshops where you’ll prepare a full three-course meal.
-The Amal Centre is a non-profit that teaches disadvantaged local women cooking skills so they can find work in restaurants, and offers an onsite restaurant and cooking classes for visitors.
+Dar Les Cigognes, a boutique hotel, offers daily cooking classes where you might make anything from bread to yogurt, and the well-known restaurant La Maison Arabe offers workshops where you’ll prepare a full three-course meal.
+The Amal Center is a non-profit that teaches disadvantaged local women cooking skills to find work in restaurants and offers an onsite restaurant and cooking classes for visitors.
 For further cultural immersion, Traveling Spoon in Marrakech, Rabat, and Casablanca pairs you with a local family that will teach you how to cook a dish in their kitchen.

 Even if the culinary arts is not your forte, diving into Moroccan cuisine is one of the best ways to learn about the culture.
-The fare is fresh and complex, with influences that stem from Berber, Mediterranean, and Arabic roots and varies from region to region.
-Being situated on the Atlantic and Mediterranean coasts, the food is also seafood heavy and flavors like harissa and saffron are staples.
+The fare is fresh and complex, with influences from Berber, Mediterranean, and Arabic roots, and varies from region to region.
+Being situated on the Atlantic and Mediterranean coasts, the food is also seafood-heavy, and flavors like harissa and saffron are staples.
 Popular must-try dishes include fragrant vegetable and meat tagine—a stew cooked in an earthenware pot—and pastilla, a meat pie.

 Get Scrubbed Down in a Traditional Hammam

 A hammam is a traditional Moroccan bathhouse and a regular part of everyday life for many Moroccans.
-There are a variety of different types of hammams, ranging from high-end luxury spa retreats to more affordable, no-frills experiences.
+There are various types of hammams, ranging from high-end luxury spa retreats to more affordable, no-frills experiences.

 See The Sand Dunes of the Sahara

-The sand dunes of the Sahara are a must-see, and a camel trek is an ideal way to experience the desert landscape and interact with Berber tribes in the area.
+The Sahara dunes are a must-see, and a camel trek is an ideal way to experience the desert landscape and interact with Berber tribes in the area.

 Experience a Local Music Festival

-The Master Musicians of Joujouka festival is held every in June in the village of Joujoka, an Ahi Srif tribal area in the Rif Mountains.
+The Master Musicians of Joujouka festival is held every June in the village of Joujoka, an Ahi Srif tribal area in the Rif Mountains.
 It's essential to book early if interested, as the festival offers only fifty people the opportunity to spend three days in the mountains listening to traditional Joujoka musicians.
-The music originates from the 15th century and those that are lucky enough to score a ticket will have the chance to listen to traditional folk music, drums and rhaita, a North African double reed instrument.
+The music originates from the 15th century.
+Those who are lucky enough to score a ticket will have the chance to listen to traditional folk music, drums, and rhaita, a North African double-reed instrument.